MrJoy/BashFu/README.md

 Why would you do that?
 Simple:  More compact, easy-to-consume secondary information that would otherwise leave your prompt too cluttered.

+## Requirements

+A terminal program and font capable of displaying Unicode 6.1 characters, specifically the Emoji character set.

 ## Installation

 Simply clone this repo somewhere handy, then in your `.bash_profile`,